 Attacks against Government Contractors

 In attacks that have targeted all levels of government from local to national level, this group has repeatedly attempted to infiltrate these networks.
-Attacks against government contractors and, more specifically, the defense industry indicate that the group is in pursuit of confidential information and suggests that the group had been working for other nation states.
+Attacks against government contractors and, more specifically, the defense industry indicate that the group is in pursuit of confidential information and suggests that the group had been working for nation states.

 WHAT ARE THEY CAPABLE OF?

-Despite the exposure of the Hidden Lynx Hacker group, Symantec believes they will continue their activities.
+Despite the exposure of the Hidden Lynx Chinese APT Hacker group, Symantec believes they will continue their activities.
 Symantec will continue to monitor activities and provide protection against these attacks.
 We advise customers to use the latest Symantec technologies and incorporate layered defenses to best protect against attacks by groups like Hidden Lynx.

 SOC DETECTION CAPABILITIES: